-In order to achieve target levels of performance, revenue for the fiscal 2022 to 2024 period would need to improve from recent performance and RONAEBIT would need to significantly exceed the Company's WACC.
-Target level revenue growth was set at the fiscal 2021 revenue level, plus a three-year, 4.5% compounded annual growth rate, which was considered reasonably challenging given the prevailing economic and industry environment at the time the goals were set.
+In order to achieve target levels of performance, revenue for the fiscal 2023 to 2025 period would need to improve from recent performance and RONAEBIT would need to significantly exceed the Company's WACC.
+Target level revenue growth was set at the fiscal 2022 revenue level, plus a three-year, 4.5% compounded annual growth rate, which was considered reasonably challenging given the prevailing economic and industry environment at the time the goals were set.
 Target RONAEBIT was set at a level 60% greater than the Company's WACC, which the Committee believes would result in significant enhancement of shareholder value.

-The maximum level of revenue growth was set at the fiscal 2021 revenue level, plus a three-year, 6.0% compound annual growth rate.
+The maximum level of revenue growth was set at the fiscal 2022 revenue level, plus a three-year, 6.0% compound annual growth rate.
 This was considered an exceptional stretch over target.
-The maximum RONAEBIT metric was also set at a level that was considered an exceptional stretch because, assuming a consistent net asset base, it would require an additional \$351 million, or 58%, in annual operating income above target over the three-year performance period.
+The maximum RONAEBIT metric was also set at a level that was considered an exceptional stretch because, assuming a consistent net asset base, it would require an additional \$385 million, or 58%, in annual operating income above target over the three-year performance period.

-The threshold level of revenue growth was set at the fiscal 2021 revenue level, plus a three-year, 3.0% compound annual growth rate.
+The threshold level of revenue growth was set at the fiscal 2022 revenue level, plus a three-year, 3.0% compound annual growth rate.
 The threshold RONAEBIT metric was set 27% above the Company's WACC.
 This was considered acceptable given that the Committee believes that any return over the Company's WACC would add shareholder value.
 A threshold level of payment could be earned by achieving the threshold on both the revenue growth and RONAEBIT metrics.
 It could also be earned in one of two other ways.
-If revenues remain at fiscal 2021 levels, RONAEBIT would need to grow to the target level.
+If revenues remain at fiscal 2022 levels, RONAEBIT would need to grow to the target level.
 Alternatively, if RONAEBIT met the Company's WACC, revenues would need to achieve the target level.
 Realizing at least a 25% threshold payment was considered minimally acceptable because it would require recognizable improvement in one of the measures while maintaining at least current levels, or modest increases, on the other measure.

-As part of the long-term performance plans, the Committee considers any acquisition, divestiture or other significant change in business practices that occurs during the performance period and makes adjustments to performance measures to reflect the financial effects of these events on those measures.
+As part of the long-term performance plans, the Committee considers any acquisition, divestiture or other significant change in business practices that occurs during the period and makes adjustments to performance measures to reflect the financial effects of these events.
 In addition to the Committee's considerations, the PSU award agreements provide a specific formula related to incorporating acquisitions.
-In accordance with such formula, PSU performance measures for the 2020 to 2022 and 2021 to 2023 plans were adjusted to reflect the 2021 acquisitions of Dealer-FX and AutoCrib EMEA GmbH.
+In accordance with such formula, PSU performance measures for the 2021 to 2023 plan were adjusted to reflect the 2021 acquisitions of Dealer-FX and AutoCrib EMEA GmbH.

-In February 2023, the Committee approved the outcome of the PSUs granted in fiscal 2020 based on financial performance during fiscal 2020 thru 2022.
+In February 2024, the Committee approved the outcome of the PSUs granted in fiscal 2021 based on financial performance during fiscal 2021 through 2023.
 The metrics for those awards and actual performance are set forth in the table below:

 Criteria Threshold Target Maximum Actual

-Sales (1) \$4,013 million \$4,378 million \$4,764 million \$4,493 million
+Sales(1) \$3,989 million \$4,166 million \$4,348 million \$4,730 million

-RONAEBIT(2)(3) 18.9% 23.6% 36.9% 33.3%
+RONAEBIT(2)(3) 18.4% 23.0% 35.9% 36.3%

-151.4%
+PSUs earned, as a percentage of the Target:

-- Sales represent fiscal 2022 Net Sales. - (2) RONAEBIT is a three-year average for fiscal 2020, 2021 and 2022, and is calculated as a fraction expressed as a percentage where (i) the numerator is operating income from continuing operations, excluding financial services income, and (ii) the denominator is average net assets employed before interest and taxes, excluding financial services. - (3) As described above, there is no payout if the Company does not achieve its WACC.
+- (1) Sales represent fiscal 2023 Net Sales. - (2) RONAEBIT is a three-year average for fiscal 2021, 2022 and 2023, and is calculated as a fraction expressed as a percentage where (i) the numerator is operating income from continuing operations, excluding financial services income, and (ii) the denominator is average net assets employed before interest and taxes, excluding financial services. - (3) As described above, there is no payout if the Company does not achieve its WACC.